 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 The UC San Diego Libraries are a selective Federal Depository Library.
-Use the Roger online catalog to find government publications in our collection or online.
+Use the UC Library Search to find government publications in our collection or online.
 We also have many subscription resources for United States government information, including:

 Congressional Research Service prepares reports at the request of Members but does not provide public access.
 Some Members and non-profit groups have posted the reports.
 This site provides searchable and browseable access to many of those reports

 Full text of documents from various government agencies: the White House, the CIA, the FBI, the State Department and others, declassified by the U.S. government, and obtained from Presidential Libraries.

 Official documentary record of major US foreign policy decisions, archived as digital facsimile by the University of Wisconsin.
 Incomplete run with years added as available.
 Precedes the modern version maintained and archived by the US State Department.

 This web site, sponsored by the United States Department of State, provides online editions of many volumes of FRUS, the "official historical record of major U.S. foreign policy decisions and diplomatic activity."

 Selected declassified documents of the US government on a wide range of subjects: Nuclear History, Middle East, Latin America, Asia, Intelligence and Secrecy, September 11, etc. A valuable collection of primary sources.
 Also lists documents for sale